liflab/piglet/Readme.md

 -------

-By default, the tool serializes the results of a search in a cache file located in the `.codefinder_cache` folder.
+By default, the tool serializes the results of a search in a cache file located in the `.cache` folder.
 If an analysis is run when such a file exists for a given project and a given token finder, the analysis will not proceed and the results already found by a preivous run of the token finder will be fetched instead.
 This feature can save precious time when re-running a previous analysis with new finders, or new projects (as already-analyzed projects will not be handled once again).

-To discard the cached results, simply delete the `.codefinder_cache` folder and everything will be recomputed from scratch.
+To discard the cached results, simply delete the `.cache` folder and everything will be recomputed from scratch.

 Compiling and Installing